Mark-MDO47/UniRemote/code/RFIDRC522test/README.md

 - To use this technique they would need to share all the GPIO SPI pins except for SPI Chip Select (CS).
 - These two SPI interfaces on the CYD share no GPIO pins.

-Because of this we need to use software bit banging to use the SPI port on the MicroSD card.
+Because of this we need to use software bit banging for one SPI port to free up the hardware SPI port for use on the MicroSD card.
 It is common to use the software bit banging for interfacing with the touch screen since it has a low amount of actual data to transfer and the software SPI interface is slower than the hardware SPI interface.

 ### All ESP32 Hardware SPI Ports Used Up - Need Software Bit Banging
 [Top](#rfid-rc522-test "Top")<br>